Let me ask you a question first.

 Yes, it turns out that our conscious minds are not in charge of what we do.
-It’s our unconscious mind that’s making most of the decisions.
+It’s our subconscious mind that’s making most of the decisions.

-As it turns out, our unconscious mind is in charge of 95%(!) of our decisions.
+As it turns out, our subconscious mind is in charge of 95%(!) of our decisions.

 The best book on this subject is probably Predictably Irrational, Revised and Expanded Edition: The Hidden Forces That Shape Our Decisions by Dan Ariely.
 Ariely refutes the common assumption that we behave in fundamentally rational ways.
 In fact, we behave in irrational ways.
 And Ariely’s research shows us that we even behave predictably irrational.

 Another great book on this subject is written by Harvard marketing professor Gerald Zaltman in How Customers Think: Essential Insights into the Mind of the Market.
 It’s about the fact that 95% of our thoughts, emotions, and learning occur without our conscious awareness.